 A Conversation with KI Festival Leader, Henry Leck

-A venue that fits your ensemble just right can take your performance to new heights.
+A concert venue that fits your ensemble just right can take your performance to new heights.
 Sure, acoustics are important, but what other elements do you need to consider?
-Part of traveling to Europe for your performance tour is knowing you will perform in venues built specifically for a certain repertoire; a characteristic of European venues that is hard to replicate.
-However, venue size, location, versatility, history, grandeur and local community participation can all play an equally critical role in your choice.
+Part of traveling to Europe for your performance tour is knowing you will perform in venues built specifically for a certain repertoire, a characteristic of European concert venues that is hard to replicate.
+However, venue size, location, versatility, history, grandeur, and local community participation can all play an equally critical role in your choice.

 Henry, where did your music journey begin?